Cyrix126/gupaxx/IDEAS.md

 Add support for [Nix](https://nixos.wiki/wiki/Nixpkgs/Create_and_debug_packages).
 Add support for [Guix](https://guix.gnu.org/).
 Add Support [*BSD](https://www.freebsd.org/) systems.
-> Both XMRig and P2Pool support FreeBSD.
 ### Minimum requirement
 Add a table with the minimum hardware/software requirements to the README.
 ### Add more target
 Gupaxx could add support for Linux ARM64 since both P2Pool and XMRig can compile on this target.
 ### Refactor size of text
 Gupaxx currently resize texts/widgets based on the window size.
 Instead, the text/widget size should be decided by the OS/config, scroll bar should be used when there is not enough space.
 It will allow to use Gupaxx on different ratio of screen.
 ### CLI for Algorithm